TotallyNotChase/c-iterators/README.md

 * [Using an iterator to represent the infinite fibonacci sequence](./examples/fibbonacci.c)
 * [Mapping over an iterable](./examples/map_over.c)

-That's it!
-The `arr_into_iter` macro takes care of practically everything for us.
-It takes in the array, its size, and its element type - and simply returns a corresponding `Iterable`, ready to be iterated over!

 # Things to keep in mind
 * Mutation is inherent to iterators.
 During every iteration, the state of the structure backing up the iterable is altered.
 Once an iterator has been fully consumed, it can no longer be iterated over - it'll just keep returning `Nothing`.
 You may already be used to this behavior if you're using a non-pure language with built in iterators though.
 * If you're making a custom iterable utility that is backed up by another iterable (see [`map`](./examples/iterutils/map.h), [`take`](./examples/iterutils/take.h)) - the source iterable is **also consumed** when you iterate over the wrapper.
 This is demonstrated, and taken advantage of, in the [fibonacci example](./examples/fibbonacci.c).
 * Be very careful about lifetimes when you're using the very convenient macros showcased in the examples!
-All the macros that create and return an `Iterable` **take the address** of a [*compound literals*](https://en.cppreference.com/w/c/language/compound_literal).
+All the macros that create and return an `Iterable` **take the address** of a [*compound literal*](https://en.cppreference.com/w/c/language/compound_literal).
 Compound literals are local to the scope and hence the address is valid for the [lifetime of that scope](https://stackoverflow.com/questions/34880638/compound-literal-lifetime-and-if-blocks).
 Don't use the `Iterable` outside that scope.
 As a rule of thumb, **always** declare and initialize the `Iterable`s in the same line (using the macros).
 * If you **need to return** an `Iterable` from a function - you should make sure its `self` member's lifetime doesn't end upon returning.
 Since `self` is a pointer, the data it is pointing to may have any storage duration.
 If you're responsible for filling this `self` member - make sure you pay attention to its lifetime.

-  As mentioned previously, the utility macros, used in the examples to build `Iterable`s, use compound literals - whose lifetimes end once the enclosing scope ends. `Iterable`s built in this way are **not suitable** to be returned (or used in general) outside of their enclosing scope.
+  As mentioned previously, the utility macros, used in the examples to build `Iterable`s, use compound literals - whose lifetimes end once the enclosing scope ends. `Iterable`s built in this way are **not suitable** to be returned (or used) outside of their enclosing scope.
 * The `tc` member of the typeclass contains a pointer to a struct with `static` storage duration - so this pointer is totally reusable in any scope.

 # Semantics